 At SNJ Studio of Music we are fortunate to employ the best and brightest music educators and teaching artists in the Omaha area.
 All of our teachers have vast experience in teaching and instrument specific university degrees, many with advanced degrees in their area.
 After a lengthy interview process, we only hire those teachers who are caring, nurturing, and imaginative educators passionate about their teaching.

 Yes!
 We welcome students of all ages and goals.
 Our adult students range from professionals polishing their craft to the beginner who wants to sing in the church choir or play Christmas carols with the family.
 Whatever your goal, we meet you where you are and design a program tailored to you.

 We operate year round with open enrollment, so you can start anytime.
 Private lessons are offered every day of the week so you can find a lesson time that fits your schedule.
 Our group classes are scheduled with the needs of busy families in mind.

 Each instructor is guided by a broad and flexible curriculum using a diverse set of approaches tailored for each individual student.

 We believe that any exposure to music can positively impact your child’s development in other areas of life as well.
 Enjoyment and having fun while learning music is first and foremost – we emphasize the process!

-If you are interested in private lessons in voice, piano, guitar, violin, viola, cello, bass, acting or dance, just call us at (402) 933-1326 or fill out our interest form and we will pair you with an instructor and help you choose a lesson time.
+If you are interested in private lessons in voice, piano, guitar, violin, viola, cello, bass, acting or dance, just call us at (402) 933-1326 or click here and we will pair you with an instructor and help you choose a lesson time.
 Online registration is available for our clinics, workshops and musical theater & acting classes.